peoplesoft-info/peoplesoft-azure-sso/README.md

 **Make sure to modify the HTML to suit your environment**.
 Near the top of the HTML in the script tag are three variables: `site`, `portal`, and `node`.
 These must be updated to match your environment.
-They can be gleaned from the URL when you are logged in normally as the URL normally is `https://domain.tld/psp/
-<site name>/<portal name>/<node name>/<content reference>`.
-I was not able to
+They can be gleaned from the URL when you are logged in normally as the URL normally is `https://domain.tld/psp/<site name>/<portal name>/<node name>/<content reference>`.
-reliably determine these variables from either the URL or from variables passed into the signon template by the PIA server.
+I was not able to reliably determine these variables from either the URL or from variables passed into the signon template by the PIA server.

 ## IScript for Auth Request